Estimate Time6 min

 If you think preferred stock could help you achieve your income investing goals, you'll first need to open an investment account.
 Once you've opened an account, buying preferred stocks is just a screening tool away.
 As with sorting through your options on any security, some of the features you’ll want to consider include:

-• Convertibility, which states whether preferred shares can be converted to common shares.
+• Convertibility—whether the preferred can be converted into common shares

-• Credit rating, which speaks to the financial stability of the issuing entity.
+• Credit rating—which reflects the issuer’s financial strength and affects the stability of the dividend.

 Tools that can help you research and buy preferred stocks

-You can use Fidelity's Preferred Security Screener to help find financially strong companies with preferred securities that seek to offer above-market dividend yields.
+You can use Fidelity's Preferred Security Screener to help find financially strong companies with preferred securities.
 With a variety of filtering criteria, you can screen for payment, maturity, call and convertibility features, and more.

 Interested in mutual funds?